 If your organization is one of these, you might also have used the temporary respite before the inevitable uptake of infections that is now ongoing to take stock and reflect on a way forward.
 In doing so, our experiences suggest that you will likely come across a realization that many of the organizations we worked with share: Sustained digitalization is a very rocky road indeed!

-Thus far, you may have succeeded in safeguarding business continuity and have built up a bit of rapport in terms of reacting to ad-hoc crises using digital tools (from video conferencing to social collaboration technologies).
+Thus far, you may have some success in your digital transformation and in safeguarding business continuity and have built up a bit of rapport in terms of reacting to ad-hoc crises using digital tools (from video conferencing to social collaboration technologies).
 But your ability to keep this momentum going forward and make for more impactful changes depends on recognizing one simple truth: Digital transformation needs to be more than just the digitization of products and services.
 Similarly, the implementation of technologies that climb Gartner’s Hype Cycle – from machine learning and IoT platforms to the blockchain – by itself is not digitalization.
 In our view, more than just fancy technology is required to achieve true and sustainable digitalization.

 In this, we see three highly interrelated issues that are instrumental if companies want to overcome some of the stumbling blocks on the road to digitalization success: (1) coherent business strategy operationalization and execution, (2) novel IT management, and (3) effective use of digital innovation.